sdc-china/IDA-doc/_posts/2018-03-08-test-smart-comparison.md

   7. Click **Run** button and wait for report.

-  8. The comparison result is shown in the report.
-If **MISMATCH**, the trace:
+  8. The comparison result will be shown in the report.
+If **MISMATCH**, the trace will be:

       ![][trace]